Terms and Conditions. Warranty and GDPR

 Delivery, storage and risk

 All products are bespoke and quoted build times are an estimate only.
 We will not guarantee a completion or delivery date.
 Finished items will be stored FOC for 2 weeks from completion (Invoice date) charges may be made after this time.
 Delivery to you can be made in different ways please make sure you understand the delivery type you are paying for.
 In all cases delivery is an additional charge unless stated otherwise.
-Goods will be sent by reputable delivery company or our own service and will require a signature upon receipt.
+Goods will be sent by a reputable delivery company or our own service and will require a signature upon receipt.
 Please note it may not be possible for us to deliver to certain locations.
 We may decline to deliver if we believe that it would be unsafe, unlawful or unreasonably difficult to do so; or if the premises (or the access to them) are unsuitable for our vehicle.
+In all cases delivery is to the premises only.
+We may if requested and the driver agrees, help with placing items inside the property but this is entirely at the client’s risk.
+We will not be held liable for damage to the item being delivered or the premises or anything within the premises.
 Delivery to some locations like London may incur extra charges.
 Parking charges and fines incurred while making delivery may be passed on.
 For any delivery to a country outside of mainland Britain please contact us for transportation quotes and details.
 Goods delivered to certain overseas countries may be subject to import duties and taxes, payable when the goods reach their destination.
 The responsibility and cost of such customs and duties rests solely with you the customer.
 Responsibility/risk for goods is transferred to the customer on the first delivery attempt and the customer must make themselves available to receive them.
 If for some reason the customer is unable to take delivery then they can arrange a second attempt at added cost or collect the goods from a designated addressee or courier depot.
 If the customer fails to cooperate with the agreed delivery attempts and the goods are returned to us we may, at our discretion, insist that the goods be collected by the customer.
 Deliveries do not include unpacking, assembly or installation unless otherwise stated.

 Deposits will be required for all sales.
 The deposit paid date is the start of any quoted build time.
 Trade customers will have a set work in progress (WIP) credit limit.
 You may need to pay some balances before completion if your WIP credit limit will be exceeded.
 All WIP will be considered part of your credit limit.
 Stage payments will be required on large orders to keep within credit limits.
 We will send a final balance invoice approximately 1 week before completion.
 Once this has been paid we will arrange delivery if this has been included or you may collect your order.